weaponsforge/gsites-components/README.md

 ### 1. GitHub Secrets

-Create the following GitHub Secrets, using values from the Firebase configuration and settings from the requirements.
+Create the following GitHub Secrets, using values from the Firebase (web) configuration and settings from the requirements.

 | GitHub Secret | Description |
 | --- | --- |